glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/assetTypeFiltering.md

 > `ROOMLOADER_FLAG.INSTANCES`

 Asset type flags are stored in the `ROOMLOADER_FLAG` enum.
-In most cases, you'll use them:
+In most cases, you'll use these:
 * Individually to target a single asset type.
-* Combined together using the bitwise OR `|` operator to target multiple asset types.
+* Combined using the bitwise OR `|` operator to target multiple asset types.

 ::: tip State Handling
 If you're not a fan of bitwise operations, see the alternative way to filter by asset type via :State.Flags:, and the **State** examples below.